 Elon Musk says Tesla hasn’t signed deal with Hertz despite earlier announcement

-Elon Musk says Tesla hasn’t signed deal with Hertz despite earlier announcement1 min read .
-Updated: 02 Nov 2021, 06:00 PM IST

 - ‘We will only sell cars to Hertz for the same margin as to consumers,’ the Tesla CEO says in a tweet